Towards the non-perturbative cosmological bootstrap: Setting up the QFT in dS Bootstrap

 \subsection{Review of CFT$_{1}$}

 We shall proceed with reviewing some basics of $d=1$ conformal partial waves similar to what we did in section \ref{sec:FPF}.
-The four-point function, after stripping out the appropriate scaling factors, is a function of a single cross ratio,
+In this section, we present the results for a generic scalar four-point function.
+In section~\ref{sec:Regularized Crossing}, we consider identical operators by setting $\D_1=\D_2=\D_3=\D_4=\D_{\mathcal{O}}$.
+The four-point function, after stripping out the appropriate scaling factors, is